-What is Included in Your Employment History
+What Is Included in Your Employment History?

 The employer or the company they hire to verify employment will confirm information such as the places of your previous employment, the dates of employment, your job titles, salary earned at each job, and reasons for leaving.

-Employment and Professional References
+Choosing Employment and Professional References

+How do employers verify your work history?
 Typically, the employer will ask you to list one reference for each previous place of employment, and they will contact those references.
 The company may also ask for other personal or professional references in addition to employment references.

-For experienced job-seekers, most references should come from previous supervisors and coworkers whom you worked closely with in the past, though you may also choose to list an educational (mentor) or personal (character) reference.
-College students and recent grads should have several references from internships or volunteer work in addition to professors and personal references.
+For experienced job seekers, most references should come from previous supervisors and coworkers with whom you worked closely in the past, though you may also choose to list an educational (mentor) or personal (character) reference.
+College students and recent graduates should have several references from internships or volunteer work in addition to professors and personal references.

 Verifying Employment History